codefuupanda/codefuupanda/README.md

 ---

 ## About Me

-Like Po from *Kung Fu Panda*, I started clumsy and curious.
-But with each script, each project, each line of logic, I’m learning to move with purpose.
+With each script, each project, and each line of logic, I’m learning to move with more purpose —
+to see how the small parts connect to the bigger picture of how things really work.

-Each project is a small kata a focused practice that sharpens both skill and patience.
+Each project is like a small kata: a focused practice that sharpens both skill and patience.
 No shortcuts.
-Just curiosity, persistence, and code.
+Just curiosity, persistence and code.

----

-## My Code-Fu Path
-- 🧩 **Discipline** in structure
-- 💭 **Creativity** in problem-solving
-- 🌱 **Patience** in learning

-Code is my dojo. means every commit a step toward mastery.
-I’m not chasing perfection, just progress.
+Code is my dojo, every commit it's a step to mastery. yet I’m not chasing perfection, just progress.

 ---